adaalrf/AnqBlog-ssg/README.md

    If a specific `404.html` file is found within a directory, it will be used for not found pages in that directory.
 Otherwise, the root-level `404.html` will be served as a fallback.

-   **Note: This script is NOT suitable for production use.
+   **Note: The serve.js script is NOT suitable for production use.
 It does not handle concurrent requests, caching, security, or other advanced features typically found in production servers.**

 ## 🚢 Deployment